 Our business depends on our current and prospective customers' ability and willingness to invest money in IT security, which in turn is dependent upon their overall economic health.
-Negative economic conditions in the global economy or certain regions such as the U.S. or Europe, including conditions resulting from financial and credit market fluctuations, could cause a decrease in corporate spending on information security software.
-Other matters that influence consumer confidence and spending, including wide-spread viruses and epidemics like the recent novel coronavirus outbreak, could also negatively affect our customers' spending on our products and services.
-In 2019, we generated 54% of our revenues from the United States, 30% of our revenues from Europe, the Middle East and Africa and 16% from the rest of the world, which includes countries from the Asia Pacific and Japan region, the Latin America region and Canada.
+Negative economic conditions in the global economy or certain regions, including conditions resulting from financial and credit market fluctuations, could cause a decrease in corporate spending on information security software.
+Other matters that influence consumer confidence and spending, including COVID-19 and its reverberating economic consequences, could also negatively affect our customers' spending on our products and services.
+In 2020, we generated 53% of our revenues from the United States, 31% of our revenues from Europe, the Middle East and Africa and 16% from the rest of the world, which includes countries from the Asia Pacific and Japan region, the Latin America region and Canada.

 In addition, a significant portion of our revenue is generated from customers in the financial services industry, including banking and insurance.
 Negative economic conditions may cause customers generally, and in that industry in particular, to reduce their IT spending.
-Customers may delay or cancel IT projects, choose to focus on in-house development efforts or seek to lower their costs by renegotiating maintenance and support agreements.
-Additionally, customers or channel partners may be more likely to make late payments in worsening economic conditions which could lead to increased collection efforts and require us to incur additional associated costs to collect expected revenues.
-To the extent purchases of licenses for our software are perceived by customers and potential customers to be discretionary, our revenues may be disproportionately affected by delays or reductions in general IT spending.
+Customers may delay or cancel IT projects perceived to be discretionary, choose to focus on in-house development efforts or seek to lower their costs by renegotiating subscription renewals or maintenance and support agreements.
+Additionally, customers or channel partners may be more likely to make late payments in worsening economic conditions, which could lead to increased collection efforts and require us to incur additional associated costs to collect expected revenues.
 If the economic conditions of the general economy or industries in which we operate worsen from present levels, our results of operation could be adversely affected.